Click to read general information about afghans

 The Long and Winding Road may look as though it is worked in strips but it is really another use of our basic rules for shapes with 45 degree angles.
 It is made from four shapes which are very like triangles except that they have bits missing or bits added on at the top, to make them fit together.

 Each piece is a series of stripes.
-In addition to the mathematical rules we set ourselves we also had one rule on the technical side - that only one yarn should be used at a time.
-Our methods were developed to be able to use lots of colours individually.
+In addition to the mathematical rules we set ourselves we also had one rule on the technical side -

 The four pieces were started at their inside edges, which are much smaller than the outer edges.
 This means it is easier to pull undone or have a change a plan, if necessary.